Anamirta cocculus

 Anamirta cocculus (काकमारी) is a Southeast Asian and Indian climbing plant.
-Its fruit is the source of picrotoxin, a poisonous compound with stimulant properties.
+It is the source of picrotoxin, a poisonous compound with stimulant properties.

 The plant is large-stemmed (up to 10 cm in diameter); the bark is "corky gray" with white wood.
 The "small, yellowish-white, sweet-scented" flowers vary between 6 and 10 millimeters across; the fruit produced is a drupe, "about 1 cm in diameter when dry".

 Chemical substances

 The stem and the roots contain quaternary alkaloids, such as berberine, palmatine, magnoflorine and columbamine.
 The seeds deliver picrotoxin, a sesquiterpene, while the seed shells contain the tertiary alkaloids menispermine and paramenispermine.

 Uses

 Its crushed seeds are an effective pediculicide (anti-lice) and are also traditionally used to stun fish or as a pesticide.
 In pharmacology, it is known as Cocculus Indicus.